 Tea, coffee, cake/biscuits and plenty of encouragement are provided.

 Skills required: Confident beginner (or magic loop-averse expert): You need to be confident with cast on, cast off, knit and purl stitches and increasing/decreasing.
-It is a bonus if you have used circular or double pointed needles before and are familiar with the concept of knitting in the round.
+You also need to be familiar with knitting in the round.

 Homework prior to the course: None